 Ingredients

-• 2 to 3 lbs Corned beef brisket with spice packet โ€“ you can usually find these at your local grocery store as it gets closer to St. Patrickโ€™s Day.
+• 2 to 3 lbs Corned beef brisket with spice packet (or use our homemade pickling spice mix) โ€“ you can usually find these at your local grocery store as it gets closer to St. Patrickโ€™s Day.

 • 1 lb Red Potatoes